aspose-words/Aspose.Words-for-.NET/Plugins/Dynamics CRM/Aspose.Words Email Exporter/README.md

 Please check [this video](https://youtu.be/HATaDzOMgo4) to see it in action.

-<iframe allowfullscreen="" frameborder="0" height="315" mce_src="https://www.youtube.com/embed/HATaDzOMgo4?rel=0" src="https://www.youtube.com/embed/HATaDzOMgo4?rel=0" width="560"></iframe>

 ## Start a Free Trial Today

-Start a free trial today – all you need is to [sign up](http://www.aspose.com/community/user/createuser.aspx) with Aspose.
+Start a free trial today – all you need is to [sign up](https://idsrv.asposeptyltd.com/identity/signup?clientId=prod.community.aspose) with Aspose.
 Once you have signed up, you are ready to try powerful file processing features offered by Aspose file format APIs.

 ## Customer Feedback